 The Race: the Japan Cup has made this climb famous.
-The world championships took place on this circuit in 1990 and the Japan Cup road race started in 1992.
+The world championships took place on this circuit in 1990 – the car park where the climb proper has a monument – and the Japan Cup road race started in 1992.
 Ever since the event has grown and attracts large, passionate crowds.
 Having suggested a similarity to Alpe d’Huez or Mont Ventoux at the top the closest likeness is probably the the Alto de Arrate above Eibar in the Basque Country as it’s full of knowledgeable, enthusiastic fans who have made their way to see the race as opposed to hundreds of thousands of holidaymakers hoping for a show and don’t care that much for the sport of cycling.
 In the Kogashi forest it’s applause and cheers here rather than selfie-sticks and jeers.

 Travel and access: Utsunomiya sits on the highspeed Shinkansen line north of Tokyo and is less than an hour’s ride from the capital.
 Bikes are accepted on the trains but under conditions, the bike needs to be wrapped in a light pouch rather than a bulky case.
 The Tohoku Expressway offers fast access from Tokyo too.
 It’s roughly a 20-30 minute ride from the city to the Kogashi forest.